 This project is a collaborative effort of researchers in Texas A&M University’s Center for the Study of Digital Libraries (CSDL) and the J. Richard Steffy Ship Reconstruction Laboratory (ShipLAB).
-It draws its materials from the extensive collection of artifacts gathered from a shipwreck in Portugal, as well as the extensive archives collected at the ShipLAB during field studies over the past two decades.
+It draws its materials from the extensive collection of artifacts gathered from a shipwreck in Portugal, as well as the extensive archives collected at the ShipLAB during field studies over the past two decades

-As mentioned above, this material is based upon work supported by the National Science Foundation under Grant No. IIS-0534314 (2006-2009).
+This project is based upon work supported by the National Science Foundation under Grant No. IIS-0534314 (2006-2009).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.